top of page

 Books to be discussed in 2025:

-• March 4th: Slime: How Algae Created Us, Plague Us and Just Might Save Us, by Ruth Kassinger
+• March 4th: Slime: How Algae Created Us, Plagues Us and Just Might Save Us, by Ruth Kassinger

 • April 1st: National Poetry Month - share a favorite nature-themed poem